 INSIDE : Learn how to transform an old suitcase piece into an Easy DIY Hand Painted Luggage statement!
 A quick and easy colorful update will give your travels a whole new look.

-Last summer, I went to a local thrift shop and bought two pieces of luggage for $1.50 each.
-The first one I made into a Memory Box for my son and the other one has sat unloved all this time.
+Last summer, I went to a local thrift shop and bought two pieces of luggage for $1.50 each, such a great deal.
+The first one I made into a Memory Box for my son and the other one has sat unloved and untouched all this time.
 Today I am sharing How to create Easy hand Painted Luggage and completely update the look of a suitcase, briefcase or an old piece of luggage!

 This post may contain affiliate links.
 You can see my full disclosure here.

 WHAT SUPPLIES DO I NEED TO PAINT LUGGAGE?

 Martha Stewart Vintage Decor Daisy Petal Stencil

 Thrift Store suitcase

 I had never used Martha’s Vintage Decor paints before and although I know it’s “just paint”, I really fell in love with it.
 Everything Martha Stewart creates is a solid product and her paints are no different .
 I could not believe how thick and creamy the texture of the paint was.